 The Festival site covers an area of approximately 1,100 acres, with a perimeter that runs an astounding 8.5 miles and has ample green grassy spots on offer (which with any luck won’t become mud patches due to a typically anticipated rainstorm on the Thursday morning).

 Your Glastonbury Festival ticket price includes access to all the camping fields, which basically means you can choose to pitch your tent anywhere within the designated camping zones that reside throughout the Festival fields – spanning all the way from right next to the Pyramid Stage, to more tranquil areas on the outskirts of the Festival.

 Each camping field has a different atmosphere and vibe – while some would prefer to have a quiet night’s sleep, others care more about being close to their favourite stage or specific area.

 Remember that your choice may also be limited depending on which pedestrian gate you first enter the site through, and how far you’re willing to “leg-it” to your campsite of choice once you get in.

-Also, take into consideration that belated arrivals will find a significantly diminished choice of fields that still contain available camping space.
+Also, take into construction that belated arrivals will find a significantly diminished choice of fields that still contain available camping space.